hyngng/hynrng.github.io/_posts/en/photo/2023-12-25-photos-of-gyemyo.md

 <br>

 ![20231226-001415](/photo/webp/20231226_001415.webp){: .shadow }
-_at the elementary school where I was 10 years ago. | 69mm ISO40 F2.4 1/200s_
+_at a elementary school where I was 10 years ago. | 69mm ISO40 F2.4 1/200s_

 <br>